x1n32/Task-3-Design-Patterns/README.md

 ===============================================================
 #Tasks:

-1. Look at the demo code provided in the folders to get familiar.
+1. Look at the demo code provided in the Decorator and Observer folders to get familiar.
 2. Create a KnightWithAShield.java class, that extends knightClass, that provides 10 extra defence, and returns " + shield " when the job function is called.
 3. Let's create a new Decorator class like Knight, this time, lets have a Wizard class.
 Create a "WizardDecorator.java" that extends Character.
 Set its base magic to 20.
 Create a String method called magicSpell().
 4. Get a friend to join your repository to create a "fireWizard.java" that extends WizardDecorator.
 Make magicSpell() output "Fireball!"